kso512/checkmk_server/README.md

 ## Role Variables

+To enable multi-distro support, the role defines distro-specific variables with the [`include_vars` and `with_first_found`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_vars_module.html) mechanisms.

 Some of these may be seem redundant but are specified so future users can override them with local variables as needed.

-For reference, "OMD" below stands for the Open Monitoring Distribution which is a predecessor of CheckMK RAW.
-Those "omd" commands are left in for backwards compatibility.
+For reference, "OMD" below stands for the [Open Monitoring Distribution](https://checkmk.com/guides/open-monitoring-distribution) which is a predecessor of CheckMK RAW edition.
+Those "omd" commands were left in for backwards compatibility.

 ### Table of variables with defaults